Piotr Krowka: Pair jailed for manslaughter over Maghera killing

 - Published

-Two men have been jailed for killing a homeless man in County Londonderry.
+Two men have been jailed for the "brutal" killing of a homeless man in County Londonderry.

 The body of Piotra Krowka, 37, was found at a derelict parochial house in Glen Road, Maghera, in 2018.